roualdes/MATH131/_sources/week-01.md

 The slice `::-1` says to start at index `0`, go up to the last index, and take steps of size `-1`.
 Hence, one gets a list in reverse order.

-### Dict
+### Dictionary

-A `dict` indexes its elements with keys.
+A dictionary indexes its elements with keys.
+The type of a dictionary in Python is `dict`.
 In other computer science worlds, a Python `dict` might be called an associative container because it associates to each key a value.

 ```{code-cell}
 d = {